 Some individuals may have no health insurance coverage at the time of an accident.
 In that setting, especially if you are taken by an ambulance to a hospital, the medical provider will attempt to get you covered by Medi-Cal.
 If you qualify for Medi-Cal coverage then Medi-Cal will start to pay your medical bills.

-If you have been involved in an accident, please contact our firm for a free legal consultation, to find out about your rights.
+If you have been involved in an accident, please contact our auto accident lawyers in Carlsbad for a free legal consultation, to find out about your rights.
 There is no fee for the initial consultation and no fee will be payable unless we are successful in obtaining compensation for you.